 Interesting Facts About Right Handed Compound Bows:

-- Usually, you have to a hold a right handed bow in your left hand, and use your right side to shoot the arrow.
+- Usually, you have to hold a right handed bow in your left hand, and use your right side to shoot the arrow.

 - You need to be right eye dominant to use the right handed bows perfectly.